ssocolow/irrpi/README.md

 # irrpi
 Internet Remote Raspberry Pi

 Purpose is to have an internet connected raspberry pi run programs and be controlled through the internet without using port forwarding by having the pi check a website that you can control with instructions.
+The pi runs those instructions once the website changes.

-The irrpi.service file should be copied by the user to /etc/systemd/system which is accomplished in quick setup
+The irrpi.service should get associated with /etc/systemd/system which should be accomplished in quick setup

 ## Quick Setup
 git clone the project